jxtngx/lightning-lab/README.md

 <details>
   <summary>Notable Extras</summary>

-  These frameworks and libraries are installed when creating an environment from the provided poetry and conda utilities.
+  These frameworks and libraries are installed when creating an environment from the provided requirements utilities.

   - fastapi
   - pydantic